 How Will OMIF Grants Help the Canadian Music Industry?

 The Ontario Music Investment Fund (OMIF) intends to support the local music industry by creating opportunities for emerging artists to record and perform in Ontario.

 “Ontario remains open for artists, and open for musicians, and open for online [music industry] business during these unprecedented times.”

 – Lisa MacLeod, Minister of Heritage, Sport, Tourism and Culture Industries.

-By directing OMIF government funding to optimize the music sector’s revenue, profits, job creation, private investment, and tax revenue, the MII stream plans to increase the economic world-profile and prestige of Ontario’s music industry while helping music industry organizations, associations, and individuals through difficult times.
+By directing OMIF government funding to optimize the music sector’s revenue, profits, job creation, private investment, and tax revenue, the recovery of Ontario’s music industry will help with our economic world-profile and prestige of our music industry while helping music industry organizations, associations, and individuals through difficult times.

 - Non-profit Canadian organization;

 - Canadian-owned and controlled, incorporated in Ontario or federally with head office in Ontario;

 - In good financial standing and in operation for at least two years prior to application;

 - Engaged in music-related activities in Ontario, serving Ontario artists and companies in the music industry; and